mbpiner/StudentRosterProject/README.md

 last name
 email address
 age
-array of number of days to complete each course\
+array of number of days to complete each course degree types and functions:
-degree types
-and functions:

-an accessor (i.e., getter) for each instance variable from part D1 a mutator (i.e., setter) for each instance variable from part D1 constructor using all of the input parameters provided in the table virtual print() to print specific student data destructor
+an accessor (i.e., getter) for each instance variable a mutator (i.e., setter) for each instance variable constructor using all of the input parameters provided in the table virtual print() to print specific student data destructor